 The White City Two-Step is an easy two-step sequence dance.

-While advertised as a "new dance invented by Tom Walton" around 1908, it's really just an adaptation of Arthur Morris' earlier Veleta (1900) to two-step timing.
+While advertised as a "new dance invented by Tom Walton" in 1907, it's really just an adaptation of Arthur Morris' earlier Veleta (1900) to two-step timing.
 Interestingly, Morris had already adapted the Veleta to polka time in 1905.
 The only major difference in steps between the two dances is that this dance has four quick chassés in Part III, while the Veleta Polka has two slow ones.

-It's likely named after the White City district in London, which was in turn was named for the fact that the buildings for the Franco-British Exhibition held there in 1908 were all painted white.
+This dance is named after the White City district in London, so-called because that the buildings for the Franco-British Exhibition held there in 1908 were all painted white.

 Facing partner, holding two hands.